Configure email forwarding for a mailbox

 You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Recipient Provisioning Permissions" entry in the Recipients Permissions topic.

 In the Exchange Admin Center, navigate to Recipients > Mailboxes.

 In the list of user mailboxes, click or tap the mailbox that you want to set up mail forwarding for, and then click or tap Edit .

 On the mailbox properties page, click Mailbox Features.

 Under Mail Flow, select View details to view or change the setting for forwarding email messages.

 On this page, you can set the maximum number of recipients that the user can send a message to.
-For on-premises Exchange organizations, the recipient limit is unlimited by default.
+The recipient limit is unlimited by default.
 If you want to specify a limit, click the Maximum recipients check box and then type the limit in the text box beneath the check box.